Vil du læse artiklen på dansk? Find den her

 Language can be a barrier

-Of course, language is a barrier when it comes to organising and getting to know the international workers.
+- Of course, language is a barrier when it comes to organising and getting to know international workers.
 Some of them speak neither English nor Danish.
-This makes it difficult to build relations, explain workplace rules and Danish legislation – and to win trust and support among the employees, originating from different cultures and nations, to join local union activities.
+This makes it difficult to build relationships, explain workplace rules and Danish legislation, and gain the trust and support of employees from different cultures and countries and encourage them to participate in local union activities.

 Up to 15 different nationalities

-Union work has many aspects – such as ensuring good housing and leisure facilities, entering collective agreements, taking security and safety measures, organising employees, assisting trade union and working environment representatives, ensuring a positive learning environment for trainees as well as entering local agreements on wages, shifts and on-call duty.
+Union work has many aspects – such as ensuring good housing and leisure facilities, entering into collective agreements, health and safety work, organising employees and supporting trade union and health and safety representatives, ensuring a positive learning environment for trainees, as well as concluding local agreements on wages, shift work, on-call duty, etc.

 Niclas Rasmussen has participated in negotiation meetings with up to 5 different nationalities and member meetings with up to 15 nationalities represented.
 It is challenging, but also exciting and educational.

-- The Danish model is unique, but most of the employees in Rødbyhavn have never heard of it.
-The first step is to know and understand the Danish model.
-And every day, this is the focus of our work in the BAT-cartel.
+- The Danish bargaining model is unique, but few employees in Rødbyhavn are familiar with it in practice.
+The first step is to learn and understand the Danish bargaining model.
+This is what we work on every day through our co-operation in the BAT Cartel.

 Remarkable results